dataeducator/Image_Classification_with_Deep_Learning/README.md

 * Generate a system that can be validated and deployed across various healthcare settings to reach underserved populations.

 # Metrics for evaluation
-Our task is in essence a binary classification problem that uses chest x-ray images as input.
-Our model will provide a prediction of whether the images is one that depicts PNEUMONIA or depicts a NORMAL chest x-ray.
-We will set the goal of __at least 90%  for the f-1 score__ .
+Our task is a binary classification problem that uses chest x-ray images as input.
+Our model will predict whether the image depicts PNEUMONIA or a NORMAL chest x-ray.
+We will set the goal of __at least 90%  for the f-1 score__.
-For our project we will use F1-score or the harmonic mean of recall and precision.
+Our project will use the F1-score or the harmonic mean of recall and precision.

 $$\
 F1\text{-}Score = \frac{{2 \cdot \text{True Positive}}}{{2 \cdot \text{True Positive} + \text{False Positive} + \text{False Negative}}}